-New York cop who used fatal chokehold on Eric Garner should be fired, police judge rules
+Firing recommended for NY police officer who killed Eric Garner with chokehold

 “This decision is pure political insanity,” Patrick Lynch, the union’s president, said in a statement.
 “If it is allowed to stand, it will paralyze the NYPD for years to come.”

-Lynch said if O’Neill went through with firing Pantaleo, “he will lose his police department.”
+Lynch warned that if O’Neill went through with firing Pantaleo, “he will lose his police department.”

 De Blasio, a Democrat, has faced criticism and protests over continuing to employ Pantaleo as he campaigns to be the Democratic presidential candidate in next year’s national election, with Garner’s relatives and others long demanding Pantaleo be fired.